 3) SUPERCHARGE YOUR BRAND

 Many photographers struggle with explaining what makes them stand out in a crowded marketplace.
 You need to be able to feel pride in what makes your business and photography unique, and be able to convey your individual brand personality and worth to your clients.
 Everything grows from your brand identity – this should be at the core of everything you do, so take time to really work on this if you haven’t already.
-I’ve got lots of free resources to help you do this – a blog post and free pdf about uncovering and growing your own unique brand, as well as a blog post about how to find your own USPs (Unique Selling Points).
-If you’d like to be led through a step-by-step process to evaluate and identify strengths and weaknesses in your existing brand, as well as a step-by-step process to create and develop a strong, unique brand identity and personality of your own, the Roadmap in The Shutterhood will help you do exactly this.
+I’ve got some free resources to help you do this – a blog post about uncovering and growing your own unique brand, as well as a post about how to find your own USPs (Unique Selling Points).
+If you’d like to be led through a step-by-step process to evaluate and identify strengths and weaknesses in your existing brand, as well as a step-by-step process to create and develop a strong, unique brand identity and personality of your own, branding trainings in The Shutterhood will help you do exactly this.

 4) REDESIGN AND/OR STOCK UP ON CLIENT PACKAGING